+--Laura Roselle and Sharon Spray.
+Research and Writing in International Relations (2nd Edition).
+Pearson, 2011.

-- --Joshua Goldstein.
-Winning the War on War: The Decline of Armed Conflict Worldwide (New York: Penguin/Plume, 2011). - --Kimberly Marten.
-Warlords: Strong-Arm Brokers in Weak States (Ithaca: Cornell University Press, 2012). - --Scott Sagan and Kenneth Waltz, The Spread of Nuclear Weapons: An Enduring Debate, 3rd ed.
+--Scott Sagan and Kenneth Waltz, The Spread of Nuclear Weapons: An Enduring Debate, 3rd ed.
 (New York: W.W.
 Norton, 2012).
 Please note: earlier editions do not include updated examples, and are not an adequate substitute.

-All remaining book chapters have been placed on our Courseworks website under "Files and Resources."
+All remaining book chapters will be placed on our Courseworks website under "Files and Resources."
 All journal articles are accessible for free by signing in to the Columbia Library Web.